McCrone Research Institute is an Illinois not-for-profit corporation, located in Chicago, dedicated to teaching and research in applied microscopy.

 Continuing the tradition that started with Dr. McCrone’s first research projects (applying Chemical Microscopy to explosives at Cornell), McCrone Research Institute conducts basic and applied research related to its mission of expanding particle analysis capabilities and using microscopical and microanalytical techniques to address problems in forensic, industrial, pharmaceutical, environmental and conservation sciences.
 This research is currently funded internally and by selected grants and contracts associated with a variety of academic institutions, government agencies and corporations.

 Our experience, longevity, stability, and reliability are evidenced by our track record: 27,000 students and growing.
-Since 1960, our outstanding references and reputation distinguish McCrone Research Institute from the alternatives.
+For more than 50 years, our outstanding references and reputation distinguish McCrone Research Institute from the rest.